Drawing Electrical Symbols: Mastering the Duplex Outlet

 Learn More

-In this case, I'm going to choose color 61, hit okay, and let's make this our current layer.
+In this case, I'm going to choose color 61, hit OK, and let's make this our current layer.
 I'll close my window.
-Now we just talked about absolute and relative coordinates.
+Now, we've just talked about absolute and relative coordinates.

-If we study the duplex-outlet, we can see that the center point, zero comma zero, is in the middle bottom of our two vertical lines.
-And the circle, which exists in the middle of those lines, is a one inch radius circle that is away from zero, zero, a quarter inch.
+If we study the duplex outlet, we can see that the center point, 0,0, is at the bottom center of our two vertical lines.
+And the circle, which exists in the middle of those lines, is a one-inch radius circle that is away from 0,0 by a quarter inch.
 This is a lot of data to break down, so let's focus on one thing at a time.

-If we start with the circle, we can see that the center point is a quarter inch above zero, zero, zero.
-That means the center of that circle is at zero comma one over four comma zero, because it is exactly up in the y direction, one quarter inch.
+If we start with the circle, we can see that the center point is a quarter inch above 0,0.
+That means the center of the circle is at 0,1/4,0, because it is exactly one-quarter inch up in the Y direction.
 We can draw that circle using absolute coordinates.

-The center is at zero in the x value, the center y is at one quarter inch, and the center z is at zero.
+The center is at 0 in the X value, the center Y is at one-quarter inch, and the center Z is at 0.
 That is exactly where we need it to be.
-I'll close properties and hit escape, escape, escape, scroll out, zoom out, control s to save.
+I'll close Properties and hit Escape, Escape, Escape, scroll out, zoom out, Control+S to save.

-The two vertical lines could also be drawn with absolute coordinates.
-In this case, the bottoms of the lines are along the x axis, which is zero in the y direction.
-The top of the lines are exactly one half inch away, and these are both vertical lines.
+The two vertical lines can also be drawn with absolute coordinates.
+In this case, the bottoms of the lines are along the X axis, which is 0 in the Y direction.
+The tops of the lines are exactly one-half inch away, and these are both vertical lines.

 But I do not want to figure out the absolute coordinates of these points.
 Instead, let's start with something we know and then work towards what we don't know, or in this case, what would be challenging to figure out using mental math.
-In this case, if we start at zero comma zero and draw a vertical line, that is a very good first step.
+In this case, if we start at 0,0 and draw a vertical line, that’s a great first step.

-So let's go to the line tool and start at zero comma zero, enter.
-Now this line goes in the vertical direction one half inch.
+So let's go to the line tool and start at 0,0, press ENTER.
+Now, this line extends vertically by half an inch.
 We just looked at absolute polar and relative coordinates.

-All of these would work.
-In this case, let's use our polar relative coordinate, which would be at one over two angle 90, and 90 is a vertical line.
-Enter.
+Any of these would work.
+In this case, let's use our polar relative coordinate, which would be at 1/2 angle 90, and 90 is a vertical line.
+Press ENTER.

-Enter to say I'm done.
-That line could have been drawn with absolute polar relative or relative coordinates.
-Again, it's up to you to find the best workflow when you're working professionally.
+Press ENTER to confirm I’m done.
+That line could have been drawn with absolute, polar, relative, or relative coordinates.
+Again, it’s up to you to find the best workflow when you’re working professionally.

-Zoom extends in case you can't see all of your geometry and control S to save.
-Now, there is not one vertical line.
-There are two vertical lines in this case, and they are one sixteenth of an inch apart.
+Zoom Extents in case you can't see all of your geometry, then Control+S to save.
+Now, there aren’t just one vertical line.
+There are two vertical lines, and they are one-sixteenth of an inch apart.

-Remember, offset is a tool that creates a copy a certain distance from the original object.
-In this case, if we offset to the left and to the right half the distance, we will end up with the two lines that we need.
-So I will go to the offset tool, and I will write one over 32 for my offset distance, because it is half of one over 16.
+Remember, Offset is a tool that creates a copy a certain distance from the original object.
+In this case, if we offset to the left and to the right by half the distance, we will end up with the two lines that we need.
+So I will go to the Offset tool, and I will set my offset distance to 1/32 because it is half of 1/16.

 I'll hit ENTER to lock it in, and I will choose this to the left and click, and this to the right and click.
-Enter to say I'm done with my offset.
+Press ENTER to say I’m done with my offset.
 Now, that original line, which is now in the middle, is construction geometry.

-We don't need it.
-We can choose the line and hit the delete key.
-Zoom extends, control S to save, and in the next video, we will work on the half-hot outlet with a slightly different workflow.
+We don’t need it.
+We can select the line and hit the Delete key.
+Zoom Extents, Control+S to save, and in the next video, we will work on the half-hot outlet with a slightly different workflow.

 See you there.